TransactionWorldAI/transactpay-prestashop/README.md

 ## 🧑‍💻 Maintainers

-Built and maintained by the TransactionPay team.
+Built and maintained by the Transactpay team.

 ---